AdamGonda/adamgonda.com/_posts/2020-10-11-Fun-month:-day-2.md

   - API
 ---

-I am a Functional Programming fan, so I thought I will create a small game in the terminal.
-Then it turned out to be an RPC API at the end.
+I am a Functional Programming fanboy, and I thought I will create a small game in the terminal, then it turned out to be a perfect RPC API also.

 You can check out the